KenWilbertOsman/Innovate/README.md

 - npx hardhat run scripts/deploy.js --network localhost
 - npm run dev

+# Process need to follow to run the web page as it has been deployed to polygon mumbai testnet
+- npx hardhat run scripts/deploy.js --network mumbai
+- npm run dev

 # For testing can run this which will run the test folder, u can see the output from the cmd
 npx hardhat test